The Durutti Column: 1979–1990: Factory Records

 The first album, 1980's The Return of the Durutti Column (title inspired by a 1967 Situationist International poster that includes that phrase), was produced by Martin Hannett.
 Reilly: "...he more or less got sounds for me that no one else could understand that I wanted.
-And he understood that I wanted to play the electric guitar but I didn't want this horrible distorted, usual electric guitar sound and he managed to get that."
+And he understood that I wanted to play the electric guitar but I didn't want this horrible distorted, usual electric guitar sound and he managed to get that".
 The record featured a sandpaper sleeve (like the title of the record, inspired by a Situationist joke, a book – Guy Debord's Mémoires – with a sandpaper cover to destroy other books on the shelf).
 "I didn't even know it was going to be an album.
 It was just the case of jumping at the chance of being in the studio.
 I actually didn't get up in time, Martin had to physically get me out of bed to get me to the studio – that's how little I believed it would happen.
 I was still doing late night petrol station shifts.
 I was even more amazed when Tony presented me with a white label.
 I was completely baffled.
 'What, this is really going to be an album?
 You must be insane!
 No-one's going to buy this!'
 And then Tony got the idea from the Situationists about the sandpaper book, and decided to do some with a sandpaper sleeve.
 It was Joy Division that stuck the sandpaper onto the card.
 I was mortified."

 The music was unlike anything else performed by post-punk acts at the time.
-Reilly rooting himself in "new wave" with "...an attempt at experimental things"; the record contained nine gentle guitar instrumentals (later releases occasionally feature Reilly's soft and hesitant vocals) including elements from jazz, folk, classical music and rock.
+Reilly rooted himself in "new wave" with "...an attempt at experimental things"; the record contained nine gentle guitar instrumentals (later releases occasionally feature Reilly's soft and hesitant vocals) including elements from jazz, folk, classical music and rock.
 Reilly: "...I had a lot of classical training when I was young, guitar and formal training, the scales I write with and the techniques I use are classical techniques and scales – a lot of minor melodic and minor harmonic scales, which generally aren't used in pop music.
 Usually it's pentatonic".
 Hannett's production included adding electronic rhythm and other effects, including birdsong on "Sketch for Summer".
 The album was accompanied by a flexidisc with two tracks by Hannett alone.